thuong2206/Unauthenticated-SQL-Injection-in-Online-Reviewer-System/README.md

 ## 5. Impact
-- **Mass Account Takeover (Mass ATO)**: By omitting a targeted user_id in the injected payload, an unauthenticated attacker can overwrite the credentials and roles of every single user in the database simultaneously.
+- **Mass Account Takeover (Mass ATO)**: By omitting a targeted `user_id` in the injected payload, an unauthenticated attacker can overwrite the credentials and roles of every single user in the database simultaneously.

-- **Absolute Privilege Escalation**: An attacker can arbitrarily grant themselves Administrator privileges by modifying the usertype_id and user_type parameters during the injection.
+- **Absolute Privilege Escalation**: An attacker can arbitrarily grant themselves Administrator privileges by modifying the `usertype_id` parameters during the injection.

 - **Zero-Click Unauthenticated Exploitation**: Because the attack neutralizes the session dependency, it requires no prior credentials, no user interaction, and can be easily automated for mass exploitation across any exposed instances of the software.